cobobc/milestone_3_cooking_app/README.md

 ### Code

-[W3Schools](https://www.w3schools.com/) helped throughout the project with general element and attribute uncertainties.
+*   [W3Schools](https://www.w3schools.com/) helped throughout the project with general element and attribute uncertainties.

+*   [StartBootstrap](https://startbootstrap.com/theme/clean-blog) - used this as the source code for the theme of the app.
+Includes JS for interactive nav bar use.

+*   [Stack Overflow](https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete) - used to help create the pop up confirmation alerts when the user deletes data or tries to log out.

+*   Tim Nelson a Tutor at Code Institute code in the Flash Framework and mini project lesson helped give my project a great base to work off.

 ### Content

-The contents of the quiz questions came from various sources - BBC Sport, Sky Sports Golf, the R&A and Joe.ie.
-Headings, titles and paragraphs were all wrote by Ciaran O'Brien.
+The contents of this app was all wrote by Ciaran O'Brien.

 ### Media

-The large background images used are sourced from www.theindependent.ie and permission was granted to use for this project.
+Images were sourced from google images and permission was granted to use for this project.

 ### Acknowledgements

 I'd like to thank my mentor Spencer Barriball for his guidance, efficiency and positivity throughout my project.

+I'd like to thank my mentor Daisy McGirr who kindly stepped in to take my final project review as Spencer was on holidays.
+I am so thankful for her help.

 Thank you to Tim Nelson a Tutor at Code Institute whose teaching techniques helped me understand how to implement Python into a project.
 A lot of this project's code structing was sourced from Tim's amazing Mini Project and Flash Framework lessons.

 Thank you to Matt Rudge the Senior Product Developer at Code Institute for his lessons on implementing EmailJS into a project.

-Thanks to my fellow students on Slack for helping my link the js quiz code to the html and css code so that my quiz question could appear.
+Thanks to my fellow students on Slack for helping various accordian issues I had on the recipe page and with helping get the corect category to display when a user wants to edit a recipe.